 While working with Excel worksheets sometimes you will find blank cells between the dataset.
 For working advantages or while printing the dataset you might need to fill those blank cells.
-In this article, I am going to share with you some quick methods to fill blank cells with formula in excel.
+In this article, I am going to share with you some quick methods to fill blank cells with formulas in Excel.

-1. Use Go to Special Feature with Formula to Fill Blank Cells in Excel
+1. Using Go to Special Feature to Fill Blank Cells with Formula in Excel

 With the “Go to Special” feature we will select blank cells from the dataset and using the formula the blank cells will be filled.
 Follow the steps below to use the Go To Special feature to fill blank cells with the formula.

 - Select the whole dataset.